If you’re like me, you love to plan and get things done by tackling your to-do list!

 Which revision strategy will help with exam preparation?

-And, it doesn’t have to be a ‘big’ goal and I think this is where the whole idea of being realistic and practical comes in.
+It doesn’t have to be a ‘big’ goal, and I think this is where the whole idea of being realistic and practical comes in.

 I write up my grocery list, and I leave it somewhere.

 I end up going to the grocery store and realizing, ‘Snap!
 What else do I need to get, where’s my list?’

 I’m sure I’m not the only one who does this.